The Project

 method of the Ray

 struct calculates a point along the ray at a specified distance from the ray's origin.
-This method is useful for determining a position in 3D space that lies on the ray, given a certain distance from the starting point.
+This method is useful for determining a position in 3D space that lies on the ray's path.

 To use the Project